Laura Walker (curler): Women's

+On March 17, 2022, the team announced that they would be disbanding at the end of the 2021–22 season.
+Walker then announced that she would be focusing solely on mixed doubles for the next Olympic quadrennial with partner Kirk Muyres.
+Despite this, she became the full-time alternate on Team Kaitlyn Lawes as both Lawes and Njegovan went on maternity leave during the year.
+She first stepped in for the team at the 2022 Stu Sells 1824 Halifax Classic where they won the event title.
+She also helped the team reach the quarterfinals of the 2022 Masters.
+At the 2023 Scotties Tournament of Hearts, she slotted into the third position for the team with Njegovan on leave.
+After a 5–3 record, they lost in a tiebreaker to Nova Scotia, skipped by Christina Black.
+Walker also played for the team at three other Slams, the 2023 Canadian Open, the 2023 Players' Championship and the 2023 Champions Cup where they failed to reach the playoffs.

 Mixed doubles

-In mixed doubles play, Walker usually plays with her husband Geoff Walker.
-At the 2016 Canadian Mixed Doubles Curling Trials the pair would make it all the way to the finals before losing to the Jocelyn Peterman / Brett Gallant duo.
+In mixed doubles play, Walker plays with Kirk Muyres.
+She previously played with husband Geoff Walker until 2018.
+With Walker, at the 2016 Canadian Mixed Doubles Curling Trials, the pair would make it all the way to the finals before losing to the Jocelyn Peterman / Brett Gallant duo.
 The pair played in the 2018 Canadian Mixed Doubles Curling Olympic Trials, where they made it to the playoffs, but were eliminated after winning two playoff games.
-With her husband playing in the 2018 World Men's Curling Championship, Walker had to find a new doubles partner in Kirk Muyres for the 2018 Canadian Mixed Doubles Curling Championship.
+With her husband playing in the 2018 World Men's Curling Championship, Walker had to find a new doubles partner in Muyres for the 2018 Canadian Mixed Doubles Curling Championship.
 The pair found immediate success, winning the event, defeating Colton Lott and Kadriana Sahaidak in the final.
 The pair represented Canada at the 2018 World Mixed Doubles Curling Championship, where they won a bronze medal.
 They also represented Canada in the first leg of the 2018 Curling World Cup in Suzhou, China, which they would end up winning, defeating the United States (Korey Dropkin and Sarah Anderson) in the final.
-Following the 2021-22 season, Walker decided to focus her career strictly to the Mixed Doubles discipline with Muyres to push for an Olympic appearance in 2026.
+At the 2021 Canadian Mixed Doubles Curling Championship, Walker and Muyres went 6–0 through the round robin before losing in the 3 vs. 4 game to Kerri Einarson and Brad Gushue, placing fourth.
+In the next championship, the 2023 Canadian Mixed Doubles Curling Championship, the team again went undefeated in the round robin before losing in the quarterfinals to Brittany Tran and Aaron Sluchinski.
+Following the 2021-22 season, both Walker and Muyres decided to focus their careers strictly to the Mixed Doubles discipline to push for an Olympic appearance in 2026.
+Walker and Muyres would qualify for the 2025 Canadian Mixed Doubles Curling Olympic Trials, however would narrowly miss the playoffs, tied with Jennifer Jones and Brent Laing with each having 4–3 records after round robin play, but Jones/Laing winning the tie-breaker 9–3 in their head-to-head game.